aurianaanderson/StockMarketTrends/README.md

 We expect that our model will correctly predict stock direction 55-60% of the time.
 This is slightly better than chance but will prove that short-term patterns contain usable information.
-Our hope is that more historic data will improve
+Our hope is that m the model’s overall accuracy.ore historic data will improve

 ## Data Source
 - S&P 500 Historical data retrieved from Yahoo Finance via the yfinance API